Subspace Optimization for Large Language Models with Convergence Guarantees

 \section{Conclusion and Limitations}

 This paper investigates subspace optimization approaches for LLM pre-training and fine-tuning.
-We demonstrate that GaLore fails to converge to the desired solution under regular assumptions, as the SVD-based projection often generates noise-dominated subspaces when the true gradient is relatively small.
+We demonstrate that GaLore fails to converge to the desired solution under regular assumptions, as the SVD-based projection often generates {potentially anisotropic} noise-dominated subspaces when the true gradient is relatively small.
 However, we establish that GaLore can achieve exact convergence when using deterministic or large-batch stochastic gradients.
 We further introduce GoLore—a variant of GaLore employing randomly sampled projection matrices—and establish its convergence rate even with small-batch stochastic gradients.
-A limitation of this paper is that convergence guarantees for GoLore are currently provided only when using MSGD as the subspace optimizer.
-Although GoLore with AdamW performs well empirically, as shown in Table~\ref{tab:GLUE}, its theoretical convergence guarantees remain unknown and will be addressed in future work.
+A limitation of this paper is that our convergence analysis framework has not readily covered the use of the Adam optimizer and recent GaLore variants such as Fira.